omega-gg/Sky-runtime/bash/image/README.md

 ## Tools

+- [rectangle.sh](rectangle.sh): Create an image with a given size and color.
 - [convert.sh](convert.sh): Convert an image to another format.
 - [resize.sh](resize.sh): Resize an image.
 - [expand.sh](expand.sh): Expand the image.